alahirajeffrey/url-shortner/README.md

 # url-shortner

 ### Introduction
-The url shortner is an API that enables users to shorten unnecessarily long urls to shorter and more manageable urls
+The url shortner is an API that enables users to shorten unnecessarily long urls to shorter and more manageable urls.

 ### Project Features
 * Users can shorten their urls